patchstack/academy/src/content/docs/wordpress/Securing Code/broken-access-control.md

 ```

-## Common Misconception
+## Common Misconceptions

-It is known that in WordPress, there is a misconception for a certain function.
-The function naming can indicate that the function can be used to check for permission, while the real case scenario is that the function actually can't be used to check for user permission.
+In WordPress, there are certain functions in which naming indicates that it can be used for permission check, while in reality, it does something different.

-One of the function is the [`is_admin`](https://developer.wordpress.org/reference/functions/is_admin/) function.
-Many developers use this function and assume that this function will check if the user is an administrator role user.
-However, this function actually only checks that the request is being sent to an admin related page such as `wp-admin` endpoint and this endpoint can be easily accessed by any authenticated users.
+One of those functions is the [`is_admin()`](https://developer.wordpress.org/reference/functions/is_admin/) function.
+Many developers use this function and assume that this function will check if the user has an administrator role user.
+However, this function only checks that the request is being sent to an admin-related page such as `wp-admin` endpoint and this endpoint can be easily accessed by any authenticated users.